 For realization of a project for COVID-19 STRATEGIC PREPAREDNESS AND RESPONSE PROGRAM (SPRP), the Ministry of Labor and Social Policy of the Republic of North Macedonia intends to receive a loan from the International Bank for Reconstruction and Development (IBRD).
-As part of the North Macedonia Emergency COVID-19 Response Project P173916 an installation of mobile COVID hospital within the hospital in City of XXX will be conducted.
+As part of the North Macedonia Emergency COVID-19 Response Project P173916 an installation of mobile COVID hospital within the hospital in City of XXX or repurposing of the Health Care Facilities (reconstruction) will be conducted.